 100 PERSONAL WORDS:

-Yours for all of us doing “valiantly” for another day!
+Yours for all of us doing “valiantly” for another day and forever!!!

 P.S.
 On Google, I found an interview which Ron (who does the technical side of this blog) did with Nizar.
 It’s from a few years ago.
 I enjoyed watching and listening.
 It occurred to me that others might enjoy this too (click here).